larrymabote-sk/finflow/README.md

 ## Key Design Decisions

-**Incremental loading for transactions, full refresh for KYC** Transactions grow continuously — reloading 15,000 rows every run would be wasteful and fragile at scale.
+**Incremental loading for transactions, full refresh for KYC** Transactions grow continuously, so reloading 15,000 rows every run would be wasteful and fragile at scale.
 A watermark on `transaction_id` means only new rows load.
 KYC records update in place rather than append, so full refresh guarantees the latest version of every record is always present.

 **Bronze never enforces primary keys**
-Bronze is an audit layer — it must capture everything including duplicates and malformed records.
+Bronze is an audit layer, so it must capture everything including duplicates and malformed records.
 A primary key constraint on `transaction_id` would silently reject duplicates, which defeats the purpose.
 Constraints belong in Silver.

 **Transactions are validated, not corrected** Financial records are immutable.
-Changing a converted amount or exchange rate — even to fix a data quality issue — would be falsifying records.
+Changing a converted amount or exchange rate or even to fix a data quality issue would be falsifying records.
 Silver flags bad transactions with `is_valid` and `invalid_reason` and leaves the original values untouched.

 **Two timestamps on exchange rates** `rate_last_updated` is when the provider updated the rate. `ingested_at` is when the pipeline ran.
 The gap between them reveals data staleness which is critical in a live multi-currency system.